 The Arecibo Branch Campus is located in the Arecibo Centro Plaza Building, in the central part of the city of Arecibo.
 The Río Grande Branch Campus is located at Km.
 22.1 on State Road No. 3, Ciénaga Baja Ward in Río Grande.
 The Ponce Branch Campus is located on State Road 506 Km 1.0, Bo.
 Coto Laurel, Ponce, PR.
 The Caguas Branch Campus is located at 190 Gautier Benítez Avenue in the city of Caguas.
+Mayaguez Campus is located at Km.
+156.5 on State Road No. 2, Bo.
+Sábalos in Mayagüez.
 All locations are handicapped oriented and accessible to all students by public and private transportation.